ALTA Advanced Vibration Meter Configuration and Installation Guide

 Overview

-- Vibrations—peak acceleration, root mean square (RMS) acceleration, RMS velocity, or peak-to-peak displacement
+1. Vibration—Peak acceleration in the time domain, root mean square (RMS) acceleration, RMS velocity, or peak-to-peak displacement

-- The crest factor—the ratio of peak acceleration over the RMS acceleration—indicates whether non-fundamental vibrations could damage a machine with a mechanically coupled surface.
+3. Crest Factor—The ratio of peak acceleration over the RMS acceleration—indicates whether non-fundamental vibrations could damage a machine with a mechanically coupled surface.
 Or whether the surface experiences greater accelerations than the sensor is configured to measure.

 Features